 - Take care of the wedding cards on the day if required

 He would also plan the stag party for the groom; assist with luggage or gifts or unexpected complications.
 They may also decorate the newlywed couples’ car.

 You only get one chance to give your speech so don’t blow it!
 There is no doubt, speeches can be tough and the best man’s speech is expected to be one of the highlights of the wedding.
 The best man is normally the last of the speakers and will usually open his speech by welcoming all of the guests to the wedding, introduce himself.
 He usually mentions how he got to know the groom, recall a couple of memorable stories about his past.
 The best man is sometimes under pressure to be funny and witty but really the secret is to have a short speech.
-The following may help you if you are going to be a best man in the near future:
+The following may help you if you are going to be the best man in the near future:

 - Thank the groom